 Overall the design was overwhelming.
 Thanks to the premium design, earphones don’t look like cheap in any way.

 Specifications and comfort

 The Sony MDR XB-55 is an in-ear headphone and has a frequency response range of 4 Hz-24,000 Hz.
 It has a standard 1.2 m cable.
 Treble is low as these are heavy bass earphones.
-However, you will hardly notice that while listening to your favorite track.
+However, you will hardly notice that while listening to your favourite track.
 The earphones fit into the ears easily and they don’t strain your ears while listening to music for a longer session.
 For most users listening to 70 %(80 % max) volume will be efficient.
 The sound doesn’t distort even on higher volume which is a sign of the premium headphones.

 As the company claims these earphones performs really good in terms of bass.
 Treble is naturally less as these are bass oriented headphones.
 Treble could have been kept as balanced so that all kind of music would have been enjoyable.
 In general, this doesn’t hamper the quality of output you get from the headphones in most situations.
 For bass lovers, this is a real treat from Sony as you can’t get such kind of bass in this price range.

 Bass is more but not over-dominating which means that you will enjoy classical songs as well as heavy-bass songs.
 The sound quality is soothing.
 The sound is clear and crisp.
 Watching movies using these headphones was a really wonderful experience.